woudsma/p5js-es6-boilerplate/README.md

 Creates a `build` folder in the project directory, containing the static assets (`index.html`, `style.css`, `index.js`, etc.), which you can copy to any web host.

 > If you're familiar with [Docker](https://www.docker.com/products/docker-desktop/), you can use the included `Dockerfile` to create a new container for the project.
 It uses NGINX to serve the static files from the `build` folder.
 The server config file is `nginx.default.conf`.
-(I'm using [Dokku](https://dokku.com/) to deploy the application to my server).
+I'm using [Dokku](https://dokku.com/) to deploy the application to my server.
 >
 > ```shell
 > # cd /path/to/my-project